-- A. Minimum Lot Size: The minimum lot size shall be ten (10) five (5) acres. - B. The property must be actively engaged in agricultural operations that comprise at least fifty (50%) percent of the lot. - C. Parking: The Planning Commission may allow designated parking spaces to be of a gravel or vegetated surface if it is determined to have no discernible negative effect on surrounding property owners. - D. Uses Allowed: The following agricultural or agriculturally-related uses and activities are under this Section: - 1.
+- A. Minimum Lot Size: The minimum lot size shall be ten (10)-five (5) acres. - B. Uses Required: The property must be actively engaged in agricultural operations that comprise at least fifty (50%) percent of the lot. - C. Parking: The Planning Commission may allow designated parking spaces to be of a gravel or vegetated surface if it is determined to have no discernible negative effect on surrounding property owners. - D. Uses Allowed: The following agricultural or agriculturally-related uses and activities are under this Section: - 1.
 Seasonal "U-Pick" fruit and vegetable operations - 2.
 Roadside market stands - 3.
 Outdoor mazes of agricultural origin such as straw bales or corn. - 4.
 Value-added agricultural products or activities such as education tours, classes, lectures, seminars, or processing demonstrations. - 5.
 Bakeries selling baked goods containing produce grown primarily on-site. - 6.
 Playgrounds or equipment typical of a school playground, such as slides, swings, etc., not including motorized vehicles and rides. - 7.
 Petting farms, animal displays and pony rides. - 8.
 Wagon, sleigh and hayrides. - 9.
 Nature trails. - 10.
 Open air or covered picnic area with restrooms. - 11.
 Historical agricultural exhibits. - 12.
 Kitchen facilities processing/cooking items for sale on or off premises. - 13.
 Gift shops for agricultural or agriculturally related products. - 14.
-Gift shops for non-agricultural products such as antiques and crafts.
+Gift shops for non-agricultural products such as antiques and crafts. - E. Must comply with all relevant Township, State, and County Ordinances and Laws.